 5. Beyerdynamic DT 990 PRO Studio Headphones

 The Beyerdynamic DT 990 PRO Studio Headphones are open back headphones for professionals and those who want the professional feel to their headphones.
-These are an over the ear style, and just the right tool for professional mixing, editing and mastering.
+These are over the ear style, and just the right tool for professional mixing, editing, and mastering.
 It comes with transparent sound and is very spacious, with a strong bass and treble sound, perfect for studio applications.
-The ear pads are covered in soft velour for not only a luxurious feel but to provide utmost comfort as well.
+The ear pads are covered in soft velour for not only a luxurious feel but to provide the utmost comfort as well.
 These are circumaural and are replaceable, so you can simply change them up if they get destroyed over long periods of use.

 Because these are made for professional use, they are very durable with a robust workmanship.
-Made in Germany, this very practical open back headphone comes with a single sided 3 m long cable, instead of two.
+Made in Germany, this very practical open back headphone comes with a single-sided 3 m long cable, instead of two.
 The headband is made of spring steel so it is very comfortable for those long hours of studio work.
 It has a finely graduated tonal depth, and a mild and not overstated bass.

-A pro is that this is of professional standard, so anyone can use this with comfort and without doubts.
+A pro is that this is of the professional standard, so anyone can use this with comfort and without doubts.
 A con is that this does not provide a lot of analytical or laid-back sound, it only gives precise and clear-cut sounds, not something every nonprofessional wants

 4. AKG Pro Audio K702